a-bonus/cardiolytics-Ai/README.md

 ## Key Mindsets
  - [ ] 1.
 Built on small, easy, and simple iterations that leverage the power of compound effect over time.
  - [ ] 2.
 Utilizing pareto optimality and first principles thinking to work on effective tasks that move the needle forward.
+ - [ ] 3.
+Always be taking notes on creative ideas.

 ## Roadmap
 - [ ] 1.
 Currently setting up the development environment